Jalousie (Gade)

 Jalousie is a tango written by Danish composer Jacob Gade in 1925.
 Its full title is Jalousie "Tango Tzigane" (Jealousy "Gypsy Tango").
 It soon became popular around the world and is today a classic in the modern songbook.

-Music
+Music and composition

 The work consists of two themes – the first "a temperamental theme in D minor", followed by a "lyrical section in D major", both with a typical tango rhythm.
 Although it became Gade's most popular and successful work, he wrote successor tangos, such as the Romanesca, Tango in 1933.

-Composition

 The composer claimed that the mood of the piece had been inspired by his reading a sensational news report of a crime of passion, and "jealousy" became fixed in his mind.